GSA/fedramp-automation/src/validations/constraints/STYLE.md

 ID: `fcsr-3`

-Formal Name: FedRAMP Requires Constraints in the Context Alphabetically by ID
+Formal Name: Constraints in the Context Alphabetically by ID

 State: Required